WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ### Recommended Action

-Use prompts for conversation, tone, classification, and general reasoning.
+Use prompts for conversation, tone, intent recognition, summarization, and general reasoning.

-Do not rely on prompts alone to enforce structured troubleshooting or conditional workflows.
+Do not rely on prompts alone to guarantee consistent execution of multi-step procedures, troubleshooting paths, or conditional workflows.

-For guided diagnostic flows, use a structured decision model such as a JSON decision tree or a database-driven question graph.

-This pattern works well:

-1. Use the AI agent to understand the user request and identify the issue category.
-2. Retrieve the appropriate structured flow for that category.
-3. Ask only the question defined by the current step.
-4. Use the user response to select the next branch.
-5. Continue until the flow reaches a conclusion, recommendation, or escalation point.
+When interactions require mandatory steps, branching logic, state tracking, or repeatable outcomes, place that control logic in an external structured layer, such as a JSON workflow or database-driven flow definition.

+In this model, the AI Agent focuses on language understanding and user interaction, while the external workflow layer controls sequence, decisions, and next-step execution.

+This separation typically improves reliability, consistency, maintainability, and operational control.

 ### Best Practice